ballercat/jambox/CONTRIBUTING.md

 ## Cypress

-_NOTE: At the moment Cypress test don't integrate with the backend_

-You may run cypress tests to easily test changes to the web extension.
+You may run cypress tests to easily integration test changes to both web-extension and the server.

+Start the end-to-end backend, this will stand up a simple HTTP server to test against and a jambox server to act as a proxy.

+`yarn e2e-dev`

+Launch cypress

 `yarn cy`

-The API is fully mocked in the cypress tests so this isn't a full integration test _yet_.
+Note that if yuu did not launch the server first, the tests will fail.